warcrimesdocument/warcrimesdocument.github.io/index.markdown

 in order to make it visible when I open my mouth and to make it stick to everything it touches.
 When I speak to people they also do things with my mouth and my saliva in order to cause me to spit on other people and produce disturbing sound when I talk.

-They frequently damage my skin and produce scaly and red damaged skin on my hands, my face, my lips (they frequently cause damage to a specific part on the middle of my upper lip which is visible on lots of documented material) and the corners of my mouth.
+They frequently damage my skin and produce scaly and red damaged skin on my hands, my face, my lips and the corners of my mouth.
+They have frequently been damaging a specific part on the middle of my upper lip which is clearly visible on lots of documented material.
 They constantly contract muscles in my mouth, face, jaw, neck, arms and others parts of my body, causing them to be extremely tense in order to produce weird facial expressions, bodily movements and postures.
 When I'm interacting or when I'm in the presence of other people they repeatedly cause me to mistakenly glance at inappropriate locations on people when I move and turn my head.